 A data-driven approach has resulted in huge lifts for some of our clients.
 When comparing the results of campaigns using data-driven lead selections to the random sample (or holdout), one of our Insurance clients experienced a 5.5 improvement in Quotation Rate and Activation Rate.
 Challenging Machine Learning models against more traditional scorecards also provided an average lift of 25% over time.

-It’s always a good idea to implement new strategies on sample size, and not to the entire universe, to measure lift provided by these new strategies.
+It’s always a good idea to implement new strategies on sample size, and not to the entire universe, to measure the lift provided by these new strategies.
 This will allow you to motivate the investment in optimising your data-driven selection approach but also enables you to understand the benefits and ensure you are making improvements and moving forward.

 How to get started?

 Implementing machine learning can be a daunting prospect, with a lot of infrastructure commitments and you need to ensure you have the right people with the right skills to develop the machine learning models.
-Principa has created an end-to-end solution that allows our clients to circumvent the need to invest in additional infrastructure, set up a team of data scientists and train machine learning models.
+Principa has created an end-to-end solution that allows our clients to circumvent the need to invest in additional infrastructure, set up a team of data scientists, and train machine learning models.
 We develop bespoke machine learning models for you based on your previous campaigns and apply those models to the data universe to assist you in selecting better customers.
 The selection will be made both from a risk and a propensity-to-respond perspective.

-You pay a monthly subscription, and you don’t have to worry about the ongoing maintenance, hardware, service and security upgrades.
+You pay a monthly subscription, and you don’t have to worry about the ongoing maintenance, hardware, service, and security upgrades.
 When you don’t need machine learning for your lead selection anymore, you stop paying the monthly sum.
 There are multiple benefits of following this approach, especially if hiring a team of data scientists isn’t part of your business strategy.

 We’ve developed our solution, Genius, to bring the benefits of machine learning to more business end-users.
 Our range of Genius applications is made up of different sets of defined questions – or data models – that we’ve designed Genius to answer.
 One of the defined data models, Genius Leads, gives you the answer to the question of Who are the best people to target for my campaign, based on their potential and probability of response?